MakTarun/food_django-_app/README.md

-# 🍽️ Food Django App
+# 🍽️ Food Menu App

 ## 📌 Overview
 This is a Django-based web application for managing food items and user profiles.
 Users can add, update, delete, and view food items.